Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

-# Basic Terms Of Service
+# Basic Terms Of Service and Community Policies

 - Personal insults and/or verbal attacks outside of specific role-play situations and all forms of harassment are prohibited and will result in a ban.

+- The utilization of glitches, exploits(macros), hacks, or bugs for personal gain will result in disciplinary action.
+There is a zero tolerance for hacking, including but not limited to script/resource injection, which will result in a permanent ban.
+If you find a glitch or in-game exploit, please notify the staff team by opening a ticket.

 - Racism, Homophobia, Transphobia, Sexism, Hate Speech, and all forms of targeted, derogatory, or abusive language will not be tolerated and will result in a permanent ban.

+- Suicide roleplay or self-harm roleplay of any kind is not tolerated and will result in a permanent ban.

 - Gilded RP is set in an alternate universe from real life.
 In this universe, slavery does not exist; thus, any type of roleplay involving slavery is prohibited.

-- The application to be whitelisted is in the Roles and Applications channel on Discord!

-*Scroll down to the bottom to view a video of someone reading the rules to you*

-#### This ruleset is hosted on GitHub and has a changelog here
-https//github.com/Inepsa/Gilded-RP-Rules/commits/main/

-# Basic Community Policies

 - Should disagreements or instances of rule-breaking occur in the game, all members should attempt to roleplay through them without breaking character.
 Once the scene is completed, members may then send in reports to staff.
 If the issue is urgent and must be dealt with immediately, such as a Zero Tolerance rule break, you may open a ticket to report the issue.

 - If staff deems the overall quality of roleplay subpar or inconsistent with the server's goals and values, you may be placed under evaluation by staff.
 If your in-character conduct is deemed detrimental to the overall quality of roleplay, you may be subject to disciplinary action or removal from the server entirely.

-- All weapons are lethal.
-This means that all weapon interactions (shooting, stabbing, throwing, etc.) have consequences and must be handled in character as if they are real.

-- The utilization of glitches, exploits, hacks, or bugs for personal gain will result in disciplinary action.
-There is a zero tolerance for hacking, including but not limited to script/resource injection, which will result in a permanent ban.
-If you find a glitch or in-game exploit, please notify the staff team by opening a ticket.

-- Third-party crosshairs are not allowed in duels.

-- Suicide roleplay or self-harm roleplay of any kind is not tolerated and will result in a permanent ban.
+- The application to be whitelisted is in game, a quiz upon first time logging in.

+#### This ruleset is hosted on GitHub and has a changelog here
+https//github.com/Inepsa/Gilded-RP-Rules/commits/main/

 # General Rules